The luxury resort of Portofino in Liguria Photo: stock.adobe.com/tundedin

 Photo by Leander Joseph on Pexels.com

-What the study found out about luxury in Italy and Europe:
+These are the findings of the study on luxury holidaymakers in Italy and Europe:

 - High-end guests spend eight times more than the average.